 Cord Blood Banking

-Cord blood banking, or cord blood donation, is a complex area in which many future parents are not fully informed so that they can make an educated decision on whether to privately or publically bank their newborn's umbilical cord blood, or whether to forgoe the process entirely.
+Cord blood banking, or cord blood donation, is a complex area in which many future parents are not fully informed to make an educated decision on whether to privately or publicly bank their newborn's umbilical cord blood, or whether to forgoe the process entirely.
 Not only must personal and financial aspects be considered, but many moral and ethical elements also factor into the decision.

-I am in no way affiliated with any cord blood banking facility, company or other party which has a financial interest in cord blook banking, either publically or privately.
-After careful consideration of the research, my huband and I this procedure was not in our family's best interest.
-You may learn more about our family decision against storing cord blood here.
+We are in no way affiliated with any cord blood banking facility, company or other party which has a financial interest in cord blook banking, either publicly or privately.
+After careful consideration of the research, the founder and her husband decided this procedure was not in their family's best interest.
+You may learn more about their family decision against storing cord blood here.

 References